| |

 In this post, you will see a men’s Aran sweater knitting pattern.

-This raglan sweater is knit in a few different cable stitch patterns with ribbed lower bands, neck, and cuffs.
+This raglan sweater is knit in several cable stitch patterns with ribbed lower bands, neck, and cuffs.

-Scroll down to view the free pattern or you can grab the inexpensive printer-friendly ad-free PDF here.
+Scroll down to view the free pattern, or grab the inexpensive printer-friendly ad-free PDF here.

 men's aran sweater